NTesseract/Project1-July/README.md

 # Project1-July Telkom

+- made by
-- made by Ibrahim Naufal Hakim
+- by Ibrahim Naufal Hakim
 - XI - RPL 2 (17)

 ## About